space-wizards/docs/src/en/space-station-14/round-flow/proposals/revolutionaries-codeword-rework.md

 ## Conversion

 Conversion is how the Revolutionary antag faction grows, and is a *requirement* to obtain Revolutionary Major Victory.
-To convert a crewmember they must be interacted with by a Revolutionary over time, and once a era is met they can be converted to the Revolution.
+To convert a crewmember they must be interacted with by a Revolutionary over time, and once a criteria is met they can be converted to the Revolution.
 Crew are also able to de-convert Revolutionaries.
 Conversion is not restricted to Headrevs, though they have access to certain tools that benefit them in this regard.

 To represent the convertable state a crewmember is in and the faction they belong to, there is now a hidden nummerical stat called Loyalty Health Points (LHP).